 California, one of Katie's most frequented spots for work travel, shaped much of who she is and how she perceives the world today.
 After three years of flying back and forth between New York City and Los Angeles, Katie eventually moved to San Francisco in 2012.
 Once in the Bay Area, she discovered yet another supportive network of designers and dreamers.
 Artist's markets like Renegade Craft Fair and co-working spaces like Makeshift Society introduced her to a whole new world of creatives as small business owners.
 And suddenly it clicked!
 This beautiful intersection of being her own boss and lifting up the talents of others was Katie's happy place.

 Having lived in New York City and San Francisco, Katie now calls Atlanta home.
-She lives there with her loving husband and their lanky pup.
+She lives there with her sweet husband, their one-year-old son, and their pup, Miley.